Complexity Framework for Forbidden Subgraphs II: Edge Subdivision and the "H"-graphs: The Proofs of Theorems and

-Recall that a diamond is a $C_4$ with a chord.
-Let \emph{diamond-with-pendant} be built from a diamond, with a pendant vertex added to a vertex of degree $2$.
-The diamond-with-pendant involves a $C_4$ with three $3^+$-vertices.
-Let $\mathbb{F}_0$ comprise of the following graphs: $\mathbb{A}$, $C_5$ and bowtie. \begin{lemma} Let $G$ be a connected graph with at least five $3^+$-vertices.
-Either $G$ contains some $H_{2i}$ as a subgraph or contains some graph from $\mathbb{F}_0$ as a subgraph or contains some $C_4$ with (at least) three $3^+$ vertices. \end{lemma} \begin{proof} We will essentially follow the proof of Lemma~\ref{lem:bipartite-star-3-col-many} to show that, if we assume there are three $3^+$-vertices, we can never uncover more than one more, unless $G$ contains some $H_{2i}$ as a subgraph or contains $\mathbb{A}$ as a subgraph or contains some $C_4$ with (at least) three $3^+$ vertices.
+\begin{proof} We will essentially follow the proof of Lemma~\ref{lem:bipartite-star-3-col-many} to show that, if we assume there are three $3^+$-vertices, we can never uncover more than one more, unless $G$ contains some $H_{2i}$ as a subgraph or contains $\mathbb{A}$ as a subgraph or contains some $C_4$ with (at least) three $3^+$ vertices.
 Of course, as we follow the proof of Lemma~\ref{lem:bipartite-star-3-col-many}, we can no longer use bipartiteness.
 This means we have an important new case at the start (later on we only used it to assume that certain cycles were even).

 Suppose there are three consecutive $3^+$-vertices $u,v,w$ in a clique (the ``triangle'').
 Suppose any two of these have a common neighbour, then the graph is not star $3$-colourable by Lemma~\ref{lem:s3c-c4-simple}.
 Thus, they have private neighbours $u',v',w'$, respectively, that form with them the ``net''.
 Since $G$ is connected, there is a path from the net, \mbox{w.l.o.g.} through $u'$, to another $3^+$ vertex $t$.
 Choose such a $t$ closest to the triangle in the net.
 If $t$ has two neighbours outside of the net, then there is an $H_{2i}$ as a subgraph with central path either $t,\ldots,u$ (if distance from $t$ to $u$ even) or either of $t,\ldots,u,v$ and $t,\ldots,u,w$ (if distance from $t$ to $u$ odd).
 Thus, $t$ has a neighbour in the net and we have discovered a path from $u$ to (w.l.o.g.) $v$, avoiding $w$, with a $3^+$ vertex at distance either $1$ or $2$ from $v$.
 Let us choose a minimal such path (not permitting $v'=u'$ as we already ruled this our by assumption).
 This minimal path induces a cycle in $G$.
 If it is $C_4$ or $C_5$ we are in a no-instance (in both cases there is a -- potentially non-induced -- $C_5$).
 W.l.o.g., assume it is of length at least $6$.